creatvie-introvert/wordweaver/README.md

 |Medium|Tablets|787px|1023px|
 |Large|Laptops & Desktops|1024px|∞|

 Responsiveness was tested as each new screen size was added to ensure both visual consistency and functionality.
-Scrollable content was handled carefully, touch targets were spaced for accessibility on small screens, and key game features remained centred and visible regarless of resolution.
+Scrollable content was handled carefully, touch targets were spaced for accessibility on small screens, and key game features remained centred and visible regardless of resolution.

 ## Features